A Ceremony of Carols: 8. Interlude

 This instrumental movement is a harp solo, creating a sense of angelic bliss with its slow tempo, shifting rhythm, and progressively soft nature.
+Its structure is a fairly faithful reharmonization of the Procession and Recession movement over the Wolcum Yole opening motif, and recast in 12/8 time.

 9. In Freezing Winter Night

 "In Freezing Winter Night" is another text by Southwell.
 This movement calls out to the circumstances of the birth of Jesus and employs the choir to sing in a round to create an echoing effect.
-The choir and harp progress through the movement at contrasting paces and, over the duration of the piece, gradually synchronise until they both move at the same pace just before the ending when the music fades out.
-This is meant to symbolise the discord on earth before and during the birth of Christ and the hope of the future and the harmony he brings.
+The choir and harp progress through the movement at contrasting paces and, over the duration of the piece, gradually synchronize until they both move at the same pace just before the ending when the music fades out.
+This is meant to symbolize the discord on earth before and during the birth of Christ and the hope of the future and the harmony he brings.

 10. Spring Carol

 "Spring Carol" is on a text which was also set by William Cornysh in the 16th century.
 Britten set it as a duet between two sopranos that depicts the signs of spring.
-It originates from a carol set by William Cornysh.
 This movement ends with a call to thank God, which transitions appropriately to the next movement.